ConectaVida/Dockerfiles/firefox/README.md

 # How to use this image

-You just run this command below and see the magic done:
+You just need run this command below to see the magic happen:

 > docker run --name firefox -e DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix rzani/firefox